 San Biagio Doughnuts

 Steps

 A simple dough with double rising.
-Then the scent of anise and soft goodness.
+And then the scent of anise and soft goodness.

-• Dissolve the yeast in a little warm milk taken from the total amount, add it to the flour and then add all the other ingredients.
-I did not specify the weight of the anise.
-If you like it, you can add more, or just enough to give it a good aromatic note.
+• Dissolve the yeast in a little warm milk taken from the total amount, mix it with the flour, then add all the other ingredients.
+I haven’t listed the weight of anise.
+If you like it, you can add more, otherwise, just add enough to give a good aromatic note.

-• Knead well until you obtain a smooth dough.
-Cover and let rise in a warm place, but not exceeding thirty degrees Celsius (86°F).
-I recommend the oven with a pot of boiling water on the bottom.
-This also prevents drafts and helps maintain good humidity.
+• Knead well until you obtain a nice smooth dough.
+Cover it and let it rise in a very warm place, but do not exceed a temperature of 86°F (30°C).
+I recommend the oven with a pot of boiling water placed at the bottom.
+This helps avoid drafts and also maintain good humidity.

-• After the necessary time, take the dough and divide it into equal pieces.
-I made 10 pieces to have doughnuts about 6 inches in size; if you prefer, you can make smaller pieces.
-Allow to rise again until doubled, and before baking, brush with egg yolk and milk emulsified together and sprinkle with granulated sugar.
-Bake at 180 degrees Celsius (356°F) in a preheated oven for about thirty minutes.
+• After the necessary time has passed, take the dough again and divide it into equal pieces, I made 10 pieces to have finished doughnuts of about 6 inches (15 cm); if you prefer, you can make smaller pieces.
+Let them rise again until doubled, and before baking, brush with a mixture of egg yolk and milk and sprinkle with granulated sugar.
+350°F in a preheated oven for about thirty minutes.

 • Your San Biagio doughnuts are ready.
 If you can resist, wait before enjoying them.

-• Great also when accompanied with a bit of jam or dipped in hot chocolate.
+• Great also accompanied by a little jam or dipped in hot chocolate.

+San Biagio Doughnuts